 - Broccoli is delicious.
-My Rhea use to eat broccoli until she saw the movie "Inside Out" where they associated broccoli with disgust!!
+My Rhea used to eat broccoli until she saw the movie "Inside Out" where they associated broccoli with disgust!!
 Kids learn from these examples we give them.

-- Let kids know they have a choice and hopefully they will choose to eat because they learn from us.
+- Let kids know they have a choice and hope they will choose right because they learn from us.

 Last but the most important.
-Shop what you think you must eat, not what you think you may need.
+When you are at the grocery store shop what you think you must eat, not what you think you may need.

-- For example don't buy both brown and white pasta so when you have to choose the brown always gets left behind.
-Instead just buy brown and that's what you will cook.
+- For example, don't buy both brown and white pasta so when you have to choose the brown always get left behind.
+Instead, just buy brown and that's what you will cook.
 Eventually; it will become a norm and not a second thought.

 - Don't buy aerated drinks these are really not good for the family and the only way to get rid of this habit is not to bring it home.

-- Read labels when you shop!!
-This is more important now then ever before?
-Simple things we eat and give are kids are loaded we labels we can't even pronounce.
+- Read the labels when you shop!!
+This is more important now than ever before?
+Simple things we eat and give our kids are loaded with additives on labels we can't even pronounce.
 I think reading labels is an important part of eating healthy today.8

-He came out of the study room and said - Eewww I wanna pucke.
+He came out of the study room and said - Eewww I wanna puke.
 I'm never eating processed food ever again.
 He went to the freezer picked up the bag of frozen sausages and put it in the dustbin.
-Never asked for it again.
-He's ketchup from a big blob on the plate went to a small tbsp size which he ate sparingly.
+He's never asked for it again.
+He's ketchup from a big blob on the plate went to a small tablespoon size which he ate sparingly.

-Of course we thought - kids...! eventually he'd go back to it but NO!!
-It’s been almost 2 years and he still does not eat sausages or processed cold supermarket meat!!
+Of course, we thought - kids...! eventually he'd go back to it but NO!!
+He still does not eat sausages or unhealthy processed cold supermarket meat!!

-Over here having (hot dogs) Sausage in a roll bread with ketchup for birthday party's is very common and all the kids enjoy it.
+Over here having (hot dogs) sausage in a roll bread with ketchup for birthday party's is very common and all the kids enjoy it.
 He won't touch it.
-He will come home hungry and say mama I didn't eat at the party they had sausages.
+He will come home hungry and say mama I didn't eat at the party because they had sausages for dinner.

 So you see.
 Trust your kids.
-You are the best example for your kids.
-If you eat right so will your kids.
+We are the best example for our kids.
+If we eat right so will our kids.

 I hope you found a few easy healthy eating habits in this post you can use for your family.
 I'd love to hear any tips you may have for me or my visitors.
 I'm sure we can all learn from each other.